Agents & the loop

 })

 The provider is inferred from the model id (gpt-*/o* → OpenAI, claude-* → Anthropic, gemini-* → Google, …); pass provider= to override.
-Hugging Face and Azure AI Foundry ids aren’t prefix-inferable, so those always take an explicit provider= — see Providers.
+Hugging Face and Microsoft Foundry (formerly Azure AI Foundry) ids aren’t prefix-inferable, so those always take an explicit provider= — see Providers.

-api_key / base_url / client are also accepted: api_key falls back to the provider’s env var, base_url targets a gateway or self-hosted endpoint, and client hands over a pre-built SDK client (instrumented on adoption, so budgets/guard/audit still apply).
+api_key / base_url / client are also accepted: keys resolve explicit api_key= → the provider’s standard env var (OPENAI_API_KEY, ANTHROPIC_API_KEY, GOOGLE_API_KEY, the AWS credential chain for Bedrock, …) → a keyless placeholder (so offline flows work; a live call then 401s). base_url targets a gateway or self-hosted endpoint, and client hands over a pre-built SDK client (instrumented on adoption, so budgets/guard/audit still apply).
+The full matrix is in API keys & credentials.
 Agent(cache=True) marks the stable prefix (system prompt + tools) for provider prompt caching — Anthropic cache_control today, a no-op elsewhere — and cached tokens price through to Result.cost automatically.

 tool — schema from the function itself

 @tool (Python) / tool(...)
 (TypeScript) turns a plain function into a Tool.
-In Python the JSON Schema comes from the type hints and the description from the docstring; in TypeScript — no runtime type hints — the schema is a zod object, the same pattern as the Vercel AI SDK.
-Sync and async both work.
+In Python the JSON Schema comes from the type hints and the description from the docstring; in TypeScript — no runtime type hints — the schema is a zod 4 (opens in a new tab) object, the same pattern as the Vercel AI SDK.
+Sync and async both work. (zod ships with @cendor/sdk; pass a pre-built JSON Schema via jsonSchema: if you’d rather not use zod.)

 from cendor.sdk import tool